Maximilian I of Mexico: Early life

 Maximilian was born on 6 July 1832 in the Schönbrunn Palace in Vienna, capital of the Austrian Empire.
 He was baptized the following day as Ferdinand Maximilian Josef Maria.
-The first name honored his godfather and paternal uncle, Emperor Ferdinand I, and the second honored his maternal grandfather, Maximilian I Joseph, King of Bavaria.
+The first name honored his godfather and paternal uncle, the future Emperor Ferdinand I, and the second honored his late maternal grandfather, Maximilian I Joseph, King of Bavaria.
 His father was Archduke Franz Karl, the second surviving son of Emperor Francis I, during whose reign he was born.
 Maximilian was thus a member of the House of Habsburg-Lorraine.
 His mother was Princess Sophie of Bavaria, a member of the House of Wittelsbach.
 Intelligent, ambitious and strong-willed, Sophie had little in common with her husband, whom historian Richard O'Conner characterized as "an amiably dim fellow whose main interest in life was consuming bowls of dumplings drenched in gravy".
 Despite their different personalities, the marriage was fruitful, and after four miscarriages, four sons – including Maximilian – would reach adulthood.
-Rumors at the court stated that Maximilian was, in fact, the product of an extramarital affair between his mother and Napoleon II, Duke of Reichstadt.
+Rumors at the court alleged that Maximilian was the product of an extramarital affair between his mother and Napoleon II, Duke of Reichstadt.
 The existence of an illicit affair between Sophie and the duke, and any possibility that Maximilian was conceived from such a union, are dubious.

 Maximilian's upbringing was closely supervised.
-Until his sixth birthday, he was cared for by Baroness Louise von Sturmfeder, who was his aja (then rendered "nurse", now nanny).
-Afterward, his education was entrusted to a tutor.
+Until his sixth birthday, he was cared for by Baroness Louise von Sturmfeder-Oppenweiler, who was his aja (then rendered "nurse", now nanny).
+His education was then entrusted to a tutor.
 Most of Maximilian's day was spent in study.
 The hours per week of classes steadily increased from 32 at age seven to 55 by the time he was 17.
 The disciplines were diverse, ranging from history, geography, law and technology, to languages, military studies, fencing and diplomacy.
 From an early age, Maximilian tried to surpass his older brother Franz Joseph in everything, attempting to prove to all that he was the better qualified of the two and thus deserving of more than second-place status, but with primogeniture, Maximilian was destined for secondary status.